Bylaws of HIGH COUNTRY WRITERS

 shall take office January 1.

-goals for the coming year, to work on the next budget, and to appoint committee chairpersons for the coming year.
+goals for the coming year, to work on the new year's budget, and to appoint committee chairpersons for the coming year.

 Terms for officers are one year from January 1 through December 31, but each officer shall serve until a successor is elected.

-BOARD OF DIRECTORS: The Board of Directors (Board) shall be comprised of the five elected officers and (ex-officio without
+BOARD OF DIRECTORS: The Board of Directors (Board) shall be comprised of the five elected officers and the Immediate Past

-The Board shall have the power to manage the business and affairs of HCW subject to these Bylaws.
-The Board shall at all times
+The Board shall have the power to manage the business and affairs of HCW, subject to these Bylaws.
+The Board shall at all

 The Board may designate any committee deemed necessary.
 These committees shall be under the direction of the Board, but shall